Plant hormone: Characteristics

 Not all plant cells respond to hormones, but those cells that do are programmed to respond at specific points in their growth cycle.
 The greatest effects occur at specific stages during the cell's life, with diminished effects occurring before or after this period.
 Plants need hormones at very specific times during plant growth and at specific locations.
 They also need to disengage the effects that hormones have when they are no longer needed.
 The production of hormones occurs very often at sites of active growth within the meristems, before cells have fully differentiated.
 After production, they are sometimes moved to other parts of the plant, where they cause an immediate effect; or they can be stored in cells to be released later.
 Plants use different pathways to regulate internal hormone quantities and moderate their effects; they can regulate the amount of chemicals used to biosynthesize hormones.
 They can store them in cells, inactivate them, or cannibalise already-formed hormones by conjugating them with carbohydrates, amino acids, or peptides.
 Plants can also break down hormones chemically, effectively destroying them.
 Plant hormones frequently regulate the concentrations of other plant hormones.
 Plants also move hormones around the plant diluting their concentrations.

 The concentration of hormones required for plant responses are very low (10−6 to 10−5 mol/L).
 Because of these low concentrations, it has been very difficult to study plant hormones, and only since the late 1970s have scientists been able to start piecing together their effects and relationships to plant physiology.
 Much of the early work on plant hormones involved studying plants that were genetically deficient in one or involved the use of tissue-cultured plants grown in vitro that were subjected to differing ratios of hormones, and the resultant growth compared.
 The earliest scientific observation and study dates to the 1880s; the determination and observation of plant hormones and their identification was spread out over the next 70 years.

+Synergism in plant hormones refers to the how of two or more hormones result in an effect that is more than the individual effects.
+For example, auxins and cytokinins often act in cooperation during cellular division and differentiation.
+Both hormones are key to cell cycle regulation, but when they come together, their synergistic interactions can enhance cell proliferation and organogenesis more effectively than either could in isolation.

 Classes

 Different hormones can be sorted into different classes, depending on their chemical structures.
 Within each class of hormone, chemical structures can vary, but all members of the same class have similar physiological effects.
-Initial research into plant hormones identified five major classes: abscisic acid, auxins, brassinosteroids, cytokinins and ethylene.
+Initial research into plant hormones identified five major classes: abscisic acid, auxins, Gibberellins, cytokinins and ethylene.
 This list was later expanded, and brassinosteroids, jasmonates, salicylic acid, and strigolactones are now also considered major plant hormones.
 Additionally there are several other compounds that serve functions similar to the major hormones, but their status as bona fide hormones is still debated.